Facts about Nellie Bly

 Nellie Bly Biography

-She added an e to the end of her original surname when she was a teenager… Her nickname as a child was “Pinky”… Her first reporting job was for the Pittsburgh Dispatch… The name Nellie Bly came from a popular song of the era by Stephen Foster (“Nelly Bly”).
+Nellie Bly added an e to the end of her original surname of Cochran when she was a teenager… Her nickname as a child was “Pinky”… Her first reporting job was for the Pittsburgh Dispatch… The name Nellie Bly came from a popular song of the era by Stephen Foster (“Nelly Bly”).